Edragon/edragon.github.io/Board-dat/DAR/DAR1047-dat/DAR1047-dat.md

 ## debug

-* During upload sketch in you encounter any error, update the board driver to lisusb-win32 by [[AVR-dat]]
+* During upload sketch in you encounter any error, update the board driver to lisusb-win32 by [[avr-sdk-dat]]

 * Blink - On board test LED is D1, please try pinMode(1, OUTPUT);